CV Formatting and Tips

 * Spell-check your CV and review it for poor grammar.
 Ask someone to help you proofread.

-* Write short, succinct sentences using active verbs and vivid, precise language.
+* Write short, succinct sentences using strong active verbs and vivid, precise language.

 ### CV Writing Tips: